openshift/microshift/hack/all-in-one/README.md

 ## Limitation

 These instructions are tested on Linux.
-Mac and Windows are currently not supported.
-Contributions are welcome.
+On MacOS, running containerized Microshift as non-root is not supported on MacOS.